dgrr/fastws/README.md

-If you are looking for a low level usage of the library you can use the [Frame](https://godoc.org/github.com/dgrr/fastws#Frame) structure to handle frame by frame in a websocket connection.
+If you are looking for a low level usage of the library you can use the [Frame](https://godoc.org/github.com/dgrr/fastws#Frame) structure to handle frame by frame in a WebSocket connection.
 Also you can use [Conn.ReadFrame](https://godoc.org/github.com/dgrr/fastws#Conn.ReadFrame) or [Conn.NextFrame](https://godoc.org/github.com/dgrr/fastws#Conn.NextFrame) to read